Interest Only Mortgage Calculator

 This interest-only mortgage calculator compares side-by-side the monthly payment for an interest-only mortgage to a conventional principal and interest mortgage.
 You can include taxes, insurance, PMI, and association dues to get a complete picture of the two mortgage payments.

 Before you are tempted by the lower cost of an interest-only mortgage make sure you consider the risks.
 Rates on interest-only loans can change frequently while others are fixed for a 10-year period so read the fine print.
 Also, beware of balloon payments and/or negative amortization on some loans.

-Interest Only Loan Terms And Definitions
+Interest Only Mortgage Calculator Terms & Definitions

 Related Mortgage Calculators: